thomasfrosio/quinoa/docs/TiltScheme.md

 ### `.tlt and .exposure files`

 A simpler `.tlt` and `.exposure` file pair can be used instead.
-Each tilt image in the input stack is represented by The `.tlt` file should be a new-line separated list of the tilt angles of the tilt images as saved in the input stack file.
+The `.tlt` file should be a new-line separated list of the tilt angles as saved in the input stack file.
 The `.exposure` file contains the e-/A^2 exposure instead.

 ### `order_* parameters`

-If the `.mdoc` file is found, or if the `.tlt` and `.exposure` files are found, the order_* entries are not used.
+If the `.mdoc` file is found, or if the `.tlt` and `.exposure` files are found, the `order_*` entries are not used.
 Otherwise, every `order_*` entry below should be specified.

 These parameters allow to construct the tilt-scheme without requiring any input file and is the preferred option if